Indigo-banded kingfisher: Northern indigo-banded kingfisher (C. c. cyanopectus)

 The global population size has not been quantified, but the species is described as generally rather common.
 It is classified as a Least-concern species with the population believed to be decreasing.

-Southern Indigo-banded kingfisher (C. c. nigriostris)
+Southern Indigo-banded kingfisher (C. c. nigrirostris)

 Considered uncommon in its range.
 Negros is one of the most deforested islands in the country with just 4% remaining forest cover in 1988 and is only found in the remnant forests.
 Range in Panay has not been fully surveyed but they may persist in larger numbers.
 IUCN estimates the population to be 1,000 - 2,499 mature individuals with the population continuing to decline.

 Both subspecies are declining due to habitat loss and deforestation.
 There are no targeted conservation programs for either sub-species.

 Conservation actions proposed is further surveys especially for the more threatened Southern subspecies to be able to better understand its population and biology.